-Welcome to the Letter K!
-I feel like I am on my favorite TV show-Sesame Street.
-The letter of today is K and our IEP topic is Kindergarten Transition.
 When you hear most special ed folks discuss “transition” most of the time they are talking about the older transition, when the child is either graduating or aging out of the system.
 But, the kindergarten transition is so important and so often overlooked.
-I’m not scolding parents–I get it.
+I’m not scolding parents, I get it.
 Many times we are just struggling to accept diagnoses and getting our feet under us during the preschool time.

 Having a good transition to the school district is essential to create a path to success for your child.
 So this needs to go to the top of your priority list when it is time.
 Devote time to it and it will pay off.

-Ok, the IEP transition into Kindergarten….where to begin.
+Ok, the IEP transition into Kindergarten, let’s dig in.

 Should you hold your child back until they are 6, or the latest age allowed by your state?

 This is a personal decision.
-There are a zillion articles online about redshirting your kindergartener.
-To add to your decision, there are many who believe that preschool services are better and more plentiful than school age services, therefore, you should give your child the additional year of those services.
+There are a zillion articles online about red-shirting your kindergarten-er.
+To add to your decision, there are many who believe that preschool services are better and more plentiful than school age services.
+Therefore, you should give your child the extra year of those services.
 Once you read the section below on building a good groundwork first, you may need that extra year to do just that.
 Personally, my son started receiving much more when he started kindergarten, so I did not hold him back for that reason.
 I have a friend who kept her child out of school until age 8, what our state mandates, and he did just fine too.
 It’s very individual.

 However, I was unhappy (and he was regressing!) with his preschool program, so I had every intention of enrolling him in the school district.
 Until they offered the IEP and the placement, and I did not have the data I needed to get him a different placement.
 It took me another year to gather that data to show that the placement (where he is now) is appropriate for him and what they were offering was similar to the placement where he regressed.

-Basically, if I was coaching you, I’d tell you–this is it, the big game.
+Basically, if I was coaching you, I’d tell you this.
+This is it, the big game.
 You need to be prepared.
 Don’t take this lightly.
 This sets the stage for their educational career.
-Please please don’t take an attitude of “well, we’ll just wait and see what they offer” or “well, we can always change it later if we don’t like it.”
+Please don’t take an attitude of “well, we’ll just wait and see what they offer” or “well, we can always change it later if we don’t like it.”

 No, go in STRONG!
 Know what you want for your child.
 Know what it is going to look like.
 Prepare a VISION STATEMENT with your child’s other parent, particularly if your child is higher needs.
 What is a priority for you–academics or adaptive skills/life skills?
 Many children who use wheelchairs and are cognitively normal are assumed to be cognitively impaired, so keep the focus on the academics if your child is automatically deemed to be “life skills.”

-Some things to think about for kindergarten special education and IEPs
+3. 15 things to consider for kindergarten special education and IEPs

 - class size